 In this post, we look at how to make herb infused olive oil for health and healing.
 Often herb infused oils are simply seen as ingredients for cooking that we keep in the stock cupboard.

 But are you aware that infusing olive oil (or any other carriers) with herbs will not only add flavor and spice to your cooking but will also transform them into healing, soothing and relaxing aromatherapy oils and alternative medicinal preparations.

-In this post we look at a simple, and very natural and effective, method for infusing oils utilizing the sun.
-I will also offer some suggestions for herbs that you can utilize and the healing benefits for each infusion.
+In this post, we look at a simple, and very natural and effective, method for infusing oils utilizing the power of the sun.
+We offer our suggestions of specific medicinal herbs that you can use and the healing benefits gained from each infusion.